weewx/weewx/docs_src/usersguide/where.md

 ## Log files

-In the default configuration, WeeWX logs to the system log.
-This is where to find the system log for each platform.
+In the default configuration, WeeWX logs to the system logger `syslog`.
+On most systems, this puts the WeeWX messages into a file, along with other messages from the system.

+If WeeWX was installed from DEB or RPM package, then the WeeWX log messages still use the `syslog`, but they are saved to files separate from the system's log messages.

+See the wiki article [WeeWX logging](https://github.com/weewx/weewx/wiki/WeeWX-v4-and-logging) for more information on how to control logging in WeeWX.

+This is where to find the system log.

 === "Debian"